LawleyFall2017/230-fall2017/weekly_materials/week1/toolsExercise.md

  - [The Basics of Visual Studio Code](https://code.visualstudio.com/docs/editor/codebasics)
   - [HTML Programming in VS Code](https://code.visualstudio.com/docs/languages/html)
   - [Save Time and Keystrokes with Emmet in Visual Studio Code](https://devhammer.net/blog/save-time-and-keystrokes-with-emmet-in-visual-studio-code/)

+## Review of Uploading to `people.rit.edu`

+If you're a New Media Design student who didn't take IGME-110, or if you've forgotten how to upload files to the RIT web server, you should complete the [review tutorial on uploading files to the people.rit.edu server](../week0/uploading.md).